What's on this month at the Weald & Downland Living Museum

 Information for Visitors

-The Museum’s 40 acres site, historic gardens and buildings are fascinating places to learn about rural history.
+The Museum’s 40 acre site, historic gardens and buildings are fascinating places to learn about rural history.
 Visitors can purchase grain from the Museum shop and feed the hungry ducks on the mill pond.
 Whilst enjoying the great outdoors and fresh air, look out for our working animals, which can include the Heavy Horses, Sheep and Ducks.
 There are a number of lovely woodland trails, including a woodland play area for children to explore.

 Why not enjoy breakfast, brunch or lunch at our waterside café?
 Visitors can also bring a picnic as there are plenty of picnic areas available on site.
 Takeaway refreshments will also be available from our seasonal Shepherd’s Huts located around the Museum.